swent-epfl/public/bootcamp/deliverables/B3/4-GoogleMaps.md

 ## API Key

 Before being able to use Google Maps in your application, you will need to create an API key for Google Maps[^1].

-Unfortunately, Google asks for billing information to generate this API key, but there is a workaround:
+Google asks for billing information to generate this API key, but we give you a workaround below.

 First, go to your project's webpage and get its ID (either select the correct project, or create one):